Dr. Rajkumar: Death and memorial

 The then President of India, A.P.J.
 Abdul Kalam had condoled his death.
 In the condolence message, he had praised his versatility and everlasting contributions to the Indian cinema.

-On 19 April, the government of Karnataka announced that a memorial would be made in Rajkumar's honor at Kanteerava Studios in association with the Karnataka Film Chamber of Commerce at the cost ₹ 100 million.
+On 19 April, the government of Karnataka announced that a memorial would be made in Rajkumar's honour at Kanteerava Studios in association with the Karnataka Film Chamber of Commerce at the cost ₹ 100 million.
 The blueprint of the memorial was cleared by a panel comprising members of Rajkumar's family, representatives of the Kannada film industry and the state government.
 After a delay over allocation of funds and land, it was finally opened in November 2014, after a sum of ₹ 70 million was used in developing it over an area of 2.5 acre.
 It included "an open-air auditorium, mini-water body, landscaping and a bust" of Rajkumar.
 40 photographs of selected films of Rajkumar were kept on display at the inauguration.
 A permanent exhibition on the history of Rajkumar's films that included his photographs, trophies and souvenirs, alongside a stock of dialogue, scripts, songs and other memorabilia associated with him were put on display.
 An annual calendar for 2012 was released containing photographs of Rajkumar and stills from his films.
 His fan clubs conduct blood donation and eye donation camps on the occasion of his birth and death anniversaries every year.

 After his death, two audio companies - Saregama India Limited and Mars Recording Private Limited - were pitted against each other over the copyright of his songs as per Section 52(j) of The Copyright Act, 1957.